HYDROTHERMAL VENTS

 Paul H. Yancey, Whitman College

-Hydrothermal Vents are oceanic hot springs in volcanically active areas; they are mostly deep and along the midocean ridges (but sometimes are shallow, e.g., near Iceland or volcanic islands in the Mediterranean).
-At these vents, hot (up to 400C) mineral-laden water provides abundant energy, mostly as H2S (rotten-egg-smelling hydrogen sulfide).
-Eubacteria and archaea use H2S for energy, forming the basis of the food chain.
-Similar clams, mussels and tubeworms with symbionts are found here.
+Hydrothermal Vents are oceanic hot springs in volcanically active areas; they are mostly deep and along the midocean ridges in the rift valleys that form from seafloor spreading (but sometimes they are shallow, e.g., near Iceland or volcanic islands in the Mediterranean.
+The Mid-Atlantic Ridge emerges above sealevel in Iceland, where there are hot springs and geysers instead of hydrothermal vents).
+At the deep-sea vents, hot (up to 400C) mineral-laden water provides abundant energy, mostly as H2S (rotten-egg-smelling hydrogen sulfide).
+Bacteria and archaea use H2S for energy, forming the basis of the food chain.
+Vesicomyid clams, mussels and vestimentiferan tubeworms with symbionts are found here (relatives of those found at cold seeps).
 The microbes use a process called chemosynthesis (see ONR site for more information).
 Limpets, snails and other worms graze on microbial mats and filaments.
 Fish, octopods and crabs are carnivores and scavengers.

 ABOVE: Chimneys/smokers at Faulty Towers (with names like Roane, Giraffe, etc).
 Note that ROANE (5th image, top) was decapitated by UW in 1998 for analysis of microbial life (it is now on display in the Amer.
 Museum of Natl. history).